 This information is generic and if you have follow-up questions, please create a ticket to us.

-The customizations on your instance can affect the below behavior and this is from an OOB perspective.
+The customisations on your instance can affect the below behaviour and this is from an OOB perspective.

 ***Instance upgrade can take up to 1 hour to trigger on the instance from the planned start time of the HI Change.